sarbadapathak2065-boop/career-guidance/README.md

-# Project1 for unified mentor advance projects.
+# Career Guidance Portal for unified mentor internship

-This is my Project1 website using Firebase.
+This is a Career Guidance website to help students explore careers, colleges, and get guidance.
+The project is built with HTML, CSS, and JavaScript using localStorage for authentication.

 ## Files

-- `index.html` — main HTML file
+- `index.html` — homepage with login/signup
-- `style.css` — styles
+- `style.css` — styling for homepage and other pages
-- `auth.js` — authentication logic
+- `app.js` — authentication logic using localStorage
+- `dashboard.html` — main dashboard after login
+- `career-selection.html` — page to choose career fields
+- `college-list.html` — page listing colleges with descriptions and links
-- `firebaseConfig.js` — Firebase config
+- `image.png` — homepage background image
-- `firestore.js` — Firestore setup
+- `student.png` — second page background image

-## Setup
+## MY websites Features

-1. Clone the repo
-2. Run `npm install`
-3. Open `index.html` in a browser
+- Responsive, modern UI like professional university websites
+- Login and Sign Up with **localStorage authentication**
+- Auto-clear inputs after signing in
+- Dashboard and career selection pages
+- College list with real college names, descriptions, and links